-- If you need to do a clean install of Windows 11 here’s a quick and easy-to-follow step-by-step guide.
+- If you need to do a Windows 11 clean install here’s a quick and easy-to-follow step-by-step guide.

 - It’s scary for beginners, but it’s very easy to install Windows 11 on a new computer.